cnnrbrn/noob-nerds-content/javascript/objects/accessing-properties-with-dot-notation.md

 const producPrice = product.price;
 ```

-So it's the name of the variable holding the object, then a `.`, then the property name.

 ######
 Write a single line of code that will:
 - get the `name` property from the `product` object above